 Review of the documentation will determine the types of academic accommodations that are reasonable and appropriate for the student.
-The ADA Services Offices will provide notification letters for students on campus to retrieve and deliver to their professors.
+The ADA Services Office will provide notification letters for students on campus to retrieve and deliver to their professors.
 Students are encouraged to contact the ADA Services Office prior to the start of the semester to ensure that notification letters will be prepared and ready for the student on the first day of class.
 The student should present the letter to the instructor and request a private meeting to discuss how accommodations will be provided.
 Students are to inform the ADA Coordinator if accommodations are not provided or if they encounter other disability related problems in the class.

 Classroom and Testing Accommodations

 The ADA Services Office assists in determining the classroom accommodations that are most appropriate for students with disabilities based on documentation of their disability.
 Students are encouraged to communication with instructors regarding accommodations.
 The ADA Services office will provide eligible students with notification letters regarding their classroom and testing accommodations to give to their professors.
 Examples of classroom and testing accommodations are varied, but may include: adapted testing arrangements, extended time on tests, testing in a distraction-free environment, or assistance with alternative formats of textbooks.

 Students are responsible for the following:

 - Requesting notification letters regarding the accommodations needed for your disability each semester These letters must be provided before an instructor/professor can provide an accommodation.

-- You are responsible for planning and scheduling accommodations with your instructors.
-(Example: You are responsible for scheduling your exam with your professor.
+- Planning and scheduling accommodations with your instructors.
+(Example: You are responsible for scheduling your exam with your professor.)

 - Communicating with your professor/instructor.
 Students and faculty are encouraged to maintain communication throughout the semester regarding accommodations.